jeff-hykin/deno_proto_shim/readme.md

 # What is this?

-You might run into a problem where old code tries to use `__proto__`, which is deleted (as it should be) on Deno and newer runtimes.
-This is a shim to make make that code work.
+You might run into a problem where old JS code tries to use `.__proto__`, which is doesn't (and shouldn't) exist on Deno and newer runtimes.
+This is a shim to make make that old code work.

 # How do I use it?